Kat9-123/Elite/README.md

 ## What is it?
+This is a simple game made in my custom 3D Engine that draws it's graphics to the console.
-This is a 3D engine and a simple game made. very loosely based on the original Elite.
+The game is very loosely based on the original Elite.
 Everything was made by me except for the really low level console interactions.

+The game isn't really a complete game.
+It's more of a techdemo.

 ### Features
 - 2 Enemies and a Boss
+- Mouse and Keyboard controls
+- Short distance warp ability